 A small percentage of the population considers their ears to be too large or prominent.
 In many cases the shape and lie of the ears is inherited.
 The most prominent ears often lack a normal fold, and sometimes one ear is more prominent than the other.

 It is advisable that you first discuss this procedure with your General Practitioner (GP), who may then refer you to the Consultant Plastic Surgeon of your choice.
 Sharing your expectations with your GP and surgeon is the best way to increase the possibility of achieving your desired outcomes.
+This type of surgery can be covered under Private Health Insurance in patients who are under 18yrs.

 What is the objective of otoplasty surgery?